auth0/auth0.net/README.md

 ## Usage

-Initialize your client class with the credentials in the [settings section](https://app.auth0.com/#/settings) of the dashboard.
+Create an instance of Client with the credentials provided in the [settings section](https://app.auth0.com/#/settings) of the dashboard.

 ~~~csharp
 var client = new Auth0.Client(